 Toa Payoh Hub is your best bet as it has 5 money changers, all within a few hundred metres of each other.
 To say there’s competition is an understatement – let the long queues be your guide.

 Ang Mo Kio Hub and Junction 8 in Bishan both have just 1 money changer each.
-The Junction 8 money changer, in particular, gives great rates – just be prepared to queue and queue.
-The one at AMK Hub also has pretty good VND rates.
+The Junction 8 money changer, in particular, gives great rates – just be prepared to deal with the temper of a disgruntled man manning the counter.
+The money exchange at Broadway Plaza at Ang Mo Kio also has pretty decent rates.